Company Spotlight: Dynavax

 In November 2012, a panel had voted 13 to one that HEPLISAV-B demonstrated immunogenicity, but voted eight to five with one abstention that there was insufficient data to support its safety.

 Now that the safety data have also been found satisfactory by the FDA panel that convened recently (July 28, 2017), HEPLISAV-B is one step closer to approval.
-The regulatory agency's final decision is set for August 10, 2017.
+The decision date originally set for August 10, 2017, has now been postponed by three months.

 HEPLISAV-B was turned down twice by the FDA, i.e., in February 2013 and November 2016.
 So, will third time prove to be the charm?